 Moon phase names – The Moon Hat

-Buy a Moon Hat (a great science gift made by Star In A Star – order today and get FREE shipping, plus $1 off the regular price before Christmas Day), you can learn all about the Moon phases every time you wear the hat.
+Buy a Moon Hat (a great science gift made by Star In A Star – order today and get FREE shipping), you can learn all about the Moon phases every time you wear the hat.
 The Moon Hat is a scientific “moon-finder” instrument that helps you locate the Moon in the sky day or night.

 The Moon Hat is one in a line of “Science Clothing – clothing that makes you smarter!”
 It was invented and is made and sold by Daniel Cummings – the owner of this website and the author of this blog.

-Play with the Moon Phases from left to right
+Play with the Moon Phases in order from right to left